Ahmed Ramzy: Early life

+Ramzy was born 'Ramzy Mahoud Bayoumi in 1930.

-Ramzy graduated from Alexandria's Victoria College where he met someone by the name of Michel Dimitri Challhub who later on was known as Omar Sharif, they became friends since then.
+He graduated from Alexandria's Victoria College where he met someone by the name of Michel Dimitri who later on was known as Omar Sharif, they became friends since then.
 After finishing his school, Ramzy joined the Medical school for 3 years, before transferring to the Faculty of Commerce, which he eventually dropped to pursue his career in acting.
 Ramzy has one brother, Dr. Hassan Bayoumi, who followed in their father's footsteps and has his practice in London.